 Although many women experience the "baby blues", approximately 1 out of 7 women are affected by Postpartum Depression, a statistic that doesn't even account for the women who also experience postpartum onset of Anxiety, Obsessive Compulsive Disorder, Panic Disorder, and other syndromes.
 The term that now encompasses all of these conditions is called Perinatal Mood and Anxiety Disorders.
 Simply put, "perinatal" means having to do with pregnancy.

 The cause of Perinatal Mood and Anxiety Disorders is not yet fully understood, however we do know that certain risk factors are at play.
 For instance, the rapid shift in hormones during and after pregnancy, nutritional deficiencies, lack of sleep, birth trauma, financial strain, lack of support, tension in relationships, unstable living environment, unresolved grief, medical issues, etc., all can contribute to the development of the above conditions.
 The rate of mood disorders during the child bearing years is extremely high and it not only impacts women, but their loved ones well.

 I founded Alliance Therapy Practice to ultimately help women create their village and reaching out for help is the first step in that process.
-With specialized training in Maternal Mental Health, through Postpartum Support International and Seleni Institute, I help women who are thinking about getting pregnant, women who are pregnant and those in the postpartum phase recover from mood disorders and cope with the difficult transitions often associated with this major life stage.
+With specialized training in Maternal Mental Health, through Postpartum Support International and Seleni Institute, I help women before, during and after pregnancy to recover from mood disorders and cope with the difficult transitions often associated with this major life stage.
 Our work will entail assessing risk factors, identifying symptoms and developing a plan for coping.

 A good place to start is reviewing this questionnaire to facilitate a discussion with a healthcare professional about some of the symptoms you may be experiencing.